umrover/mrover-ros/src/perception/cost_map/README.md

 ### Explanation

-The goal of this code is to take in a local occupancy grid / costmap and output a global occupancy grid.
+The goal of this code is to take in a local occupancy grid / costmap (using http://docs.ros.org/en/melodic/api/nav_msgs/html/msg/OccupancyGrid.html) and output a global occupancy grid (again using http://docs.ros.org/en/melodic/api/nav_msgs/html/msg/OccupancyGrid.html).

 ~~The goal of this code is to take in pointcloud data from the zed and output a cost map / occupancy grid that represents the difficulty of passing terrain.~~